microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

   ![COM PORT Configuration](images/Picture14.PNG)

   + If everything is setup correctly, then the Data Visualizer should start displaying the device temperature every half a second.
-  + If you cover or touch the die on the device, you will notice the temperature start to slightly increase
+  + If you cover or touch the die on the device, you will notice the temperature start to increase.

   ![Terminal Emulator Results](images/Picture16.2.PNG)